-Supplemental Instruction is a student facilitated study group that can help students achieve success in challenging classes.
-SI sessions:
+Supported Study is a student facilitated study group that can help students achieve success in challenging classes.
+Supported Study sessions:

-- Allow students to interact with one another and a student tutor in order to understand difficult concepts. - Allow students to work together to find an answer, reinforcing understanding of the material from class or textbooks. - Are a place to continue discussions from class and focus on class material.
-SI Leaders are trained to guide students with activities and thought-provoking questions.
+- Allow students to interact with one another and a study leader in order to understand difficult concepts. - Allow students to work together to find an answer, reinforcing understanding of the material from class or textbooks. - Are a place to continue discussions from class and focus on class material.
+Supported Study Leaders are trained to guide students with activities and thoughtprovoking questions.